-The first thing that you can do to help you with your money saving zero waste journey is to get educated.
+The first thing you can do to help you with your money-saving zero waste journey is to get educated.
 Go online and see what your local area has to offer.
-You should be looking for bulk stores, recycling facilities, composting programs, local groups, and thrift shops.
+It would be best to look for bulk stores, recycling facilities, composting programs, local groups, and thrift shops.

-Just knowing what help and support is out there will save you a lot of time, money and ultimately, frustration.
-Plus from a zero-waste perspective, you really need to know the latest information about what you can recycle and the condition it needs to be in.
+Just knowing what help and support are out there will save you a lot of time, money, and ultimately, frustration.
+Plus, from a zero-waste perspective, you really need to know the latest information about what you can recycle and the condition it needs to be in.

 Examine Your Trash